VanMoof/account-financial-tools/account_move_line_drilldown/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows the Billing Manager to navigate the amounts in the chart of accounts using a hardcoded hierarchy based on the first and second digits of the account codes.
+This module allows the Billing Manager to navigate the amounts in the chart of accounts across the first two levels of the account group hierarchy plus the account level.

 **Table of contents**